King Visits Ajloun, Stresses Importance Of Investing In Tourism, Agriculture

 Upon arrival at Ajloun Castle's yard, the King was welcomed by poetry and music performances.

-Before the meeting, His Majesty inaugurated the Ajloun Cultural Centre, which aims to provide creative spaces for the local community.
+Prior to the meeting, His Majesty inaugurated the Ajloun Cultural Centre, which aims to provide creative spaces for the local community, according to the statement.

-The King listened to a briefing by Culture Minister Mustafa Rawashdeh on a mural at the centre, highlighting Ajloun's history.
+The King listened to a briefing by Culture Minister Mustafa Rawashdeh on a mural at the centre, which highlights Ajloun's history.

-The King toured the three-storey centre, which consists of a theatre, a library, and multiple training halls.
-Ajloun Culture Director Samer Freihat briefed him on the centre's plans and facilities, as it currently trains around 300 students, with plans to expand the number to include 1,000 students within five years.
+The King toured the three-storey centre, which consists of a theatre, a library, and multiple training halls, and was briefed by Ajloun Culture Director Samer Freihat on the centre's plans and facilities, as it currently trains around 300 students, with plans to expand the number to include 1,000 students within five years.

 His Majesty also visited the Crown Prince Foundation's office in Ajloun, and was briefed by the foundation's coordinator, Mohammad Hennawi, on services provided at the office, which include training opportunities for youth on soft skills like communication, leadership and teamwork, as well as technical skills on artificial intelligence, 3D printing, programming, and the English language, in addition to awareness sessions on social and political engagement.